Health First Colorado (Colorado's Medicaid Program)

-See a full list of benefits and co-payments in the Health First Colorado Benefits & Services Overview and learn more about your coverage and how to use it in the latest Health First Colorado Member Handbook.
+See a full list of benefits and co-pays in the Health First Colorado Benefits & Services Overview and learn more about your coverage and how to use it in the latest Health First Colorado Member Handbook.

 What Does Health First Colorado Cost?

-You might have to pay a small co-payment to receive some services, unless you fall into one of the categories below.
-Co-payments vary depending on the service.
+You might have to pay a small co-pay to receive some services, unless you fall into one of the categories below.
+Co-pays vary depending on the service.

-- If you are age 18 and younger, pregnant or are an American Indian or Alaska Native, you do not pay co-payments.
+- If you are age 18 and younger, pregnant or are an American Indian or Alaska Native, you do not pay co-pays.

-- If you are a qualifying former foster care youth, you only pay co-payments for prescription drugs.
+- If you are a qualifying former foster care youth, you only pay co-pays for prescription drugs.

-- If you reside in a nursing facility you typically do not have to pay co-payments.
+- If you reside in a nursing facility you typically do not have to pay co-pays.

-See the Health First Colorado Benefits & Services Overview for the list of co-payments per service.
+See the Health First Colorado Benefits & Services Overview for the list of co-pays per service.

 What Information Do I Need When Applying For Health First Colorado?

 - The name, address and contact information of each person applying;